|Required Sequence: ARAB 201 & ARAB202|

 This course is a second-year, lower intermediate course in modern standard Arabic (MSA) that will continue to focus on the four basic skills of reading, writing, speaking, and listening.
 In this level, students will be able to speak enough Arabic to communicate at a basic level with a native speaker on a variety of topics.
 Students should be able to write simple texts on everyday themes and read uncomplicated authentic texts, such as a newspaper article on a familiar topic and storybooks.
 Students will continue to be familiarized with aspects of contemporary life and culture in the Arab world.
 The class will focus on speaking as an effective way of learning (speak it to learn it).
 Oral drills and speaking activities will be done in the classroom, and the class will be conducted primarily in Arabic.

 ||Past Enrollment Probability: 90% or above

 |Major Readings: Wesleyan RJ Julia Bookstore

-Bi-weekly in-class quizzes will be given.
+Weekly in-class quizzes will be given.
 A mid-term, normally in the format of an essay, and comprehensive final exams will be given in the assigned dates.
 In addition, home work assignments are given on a daily basis.
-Two Oral Exams in the form of OPI (Oral proficiency Interview) will be given.

 |Additional Requirements and/or Comments: |